You are currently viewing What Happens to Your Muscles When You Work Out? How They Repair and Grow

 • reduced muscle breakdown

-This is one reason fitness and nutrition always go together.
+This is one reason training and nutrition always go together.

 Does Protein Timing Matter?